Qiskit/qiskit-aer/CONTRIBUTING.md

 There are two ways of building `Aer` simulators, depending on your goal:

-1. Build a Terra compatible add-on;
+1. Build a python extension that works with Terra;
 2. Build a standalone executable.

 **Python extension**